preritj/projection/README.md

 ### Instructions

-* Download the project to the `src` of your catkin workstation.
+* Download the project to the `src` of your catkin workspace.
 For example,
 ```
 cd ~/catkin_ws/src/
 git clone https://github.com/preritj/projection.git